seenthattinker/demo/audit.md

 but don’t depend on this.

 Be prepared to defend every project.
 Listen carefully to what the auditor is asking.
 Your responses should be short, sweet and on topic.
 Take ownership of the reports.
 Use them as guides regarding advances, uncertainties, and methodology.
 These are your words.
 We’ve just summarized them.

-Be prepared to state the following in your own words for each project:

 #### The Advancement